Laokoon: Oder, Über die Grenzen der Malerei und Poesie by Gotthold Ephraim Lessing

 Share

-After finishing this book, the plot twists are genuinely surprising without feeling cheap or forced.
-Absolutely essential reading.
+After finishing this book, the plot twists are genuinely surprising.
+A true masterpiece.

 4 months ago